+I contracted an infection from the operating room.
 Upon being released from Worcester Hospital, a Patient Progress Record, dated 01/24/2011, was sent to the rehabilitation center.
 It stated in the Assessment, “CVASC- congestive heart failure, cardiomyopathy, sepsis, and sinus tachycardia”.
 In Global Issues, it stated, “The patient is critically ill with circulatory failure, neurologic failure, renal failure, hematologic failure, severe metabolic derangement, and overwhelming infection.”
-After two induced comas, two blood transfusions, and three more operations to correct the problem, I woke to a back that was still not fixed.
+After two induced comas, two blood transfusions, and three more operations to correct the problem, I woke to a spine that was still not fixed.
 I was never informed about the infection and its after affects.
 After learning to walk and talk again, I thought I was normal.
 It took four years for my primary doctor to tell me that I will die if I am treated with any form of penicillin!

 Note: To set things straight, my upbringing in the south side of Syracuse New York, gave me good street smarts.
 My mother and I later moved to an upscale town, Fayetteville-Manlius, New York.
 My street smarts were reinforced in the 70’s when I was trained in martial arts by Marines; I quickly learned that race, gender, age, and financial background do not make the man or woman.
 I believe these factors and something stronger helped me get through.

-The catalysts led to masking the pain, addiction and financial ruin; subsequently leading to the streets and shelters.
+The catalysts led to masking the pain, homelessness, substance abuse, and financial ruin.
+These life changing experiences led to the streets and shelters.
 It was multiple action plans and events which led to my return to normalcy; at least a renewed quality of life.